-As simultaneous unveiling ceremonies unfolded in the communities of each of the five winning coin designers, the Mint unveiled the work of Amy Choi, whose design graces the reverse of the 2017 10-cent circulation coin.
+As simultaneous unveiling ceremonies unfolded in the communities of each of the five winning coin designers, the Mint unveiled the work of Amy Choi, whose design graces the reverse of the 2017-dated 10-cent circulation coin.

 “My coin design expresses the hope that, one day, the offering of the maple leaf will be as symbolic as the offering of an olive branch,” said Choi.
 “Since Canada is known worldwide for its desire to promote peace, cooperation and diversity, I was moved to combine the maple leaf and the dove as my way to show what I admire most about my country.”

 Despite lacking formal art training, Choi was elegantly illustrated what she felt Canada achieved in its first 150 years through a work entitled “Wings of Peace.”
-Her design shows an airborne maple leaf which forms the wings and tail of a dove delicately outlined beneath it.
+Her design shows an airborne maple leaf that forms the wings and tail of a dove delicately outlined beneath it.

 On March 11, 2015, the Mint launched a national contest inviting the public to create new designs for a 2017 circulation coin series celebrating Canada’s sesquicentennial from five theme perspectives.
-They include:

 - Our Wonders;